Hernanm0g/meteor_vuetify/README.md

 # Webpack configuration
 [thanks ardatan!](https://github.com/ardatan/meteor-webpack)
-This boilerplate is already configured with webpack, if you want to understand how to configure webpack bundler in your meteor project, follow the steps [below!](#webpack-installation-steps)...
+This boilerplate is already configured with webpack, if you want to configure webpack bundler in your meteor project, follow the steps [below!](#webpack-installation-steps)...

 # What you will find here.
 ## METEOR@1.11.1 + vue@2.6.12 + vuetify@2.3.15